skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 We can specify the following task attributes with a YAML file:

 - :code:`resources` (optional): what cloud resources the task must be run on (e.g., accelerators, instance type, etc.)
-- :code:`workdir` (optional): specifies working directory containing project code that is synced with the provisioned instance(s).
-Any .gitignore files found anywhere in the working directory tree will be used to determine files and directories that will be ignored during upload.
-The behavior matches git's behavior for finding and using .gitignore files.
+- :code:`workdir` (optional): specifies working directory containing project code that is synced with the provisioned instance(s)
 - :code:`setup` (optional): commands that must be run before the task is executed
 - :code:`run` (optional): specifies the commands that must be run as the actual ask

 .. note::

-    Sky does not currently support large, multi-gigabyte workdirs (e.g. do not store your large datasets in your working directory) as the files are synced to the remote VM with :code:`rsync`.
-Please consider adding them to your project's :code:`.gitignore` and using :ref:`Sky Storage <sky-storage>` to transfer large datasets and files.
+    For large, multi-gigabyte workdirs (e.g. large datasets in your working directory), uploading may take time as the files are synced to the remote VM with :code:`rsync`.
+If you have certain files in your workdir that you would like to have excluded from upload, consider including them in your `.gitignore` file.
+For large datasets and files, consider using :ref:`Sky Storage <sky-storage>` to speed up transfers.

 Below is a minimal task YAML that prints "hello sky!" and shows installed Conda environments, requiring an NVIDIA Tesla K80 GPU on AWS.
 See more example yaml files in the `repo <https://github.com/sky-proj/sky/tree/master/examples>`_, with a fully-complete example documented :ref:`here <yaml-spec>`.